 Formation of the National Health Vision Pakistan (2016-2025)

-The National Health Vision (2016–2025) is a result of the Pakistan Vision 2025.5 The National Health Vision (2016-2025) desires to not only meet the sustainable development goals but also enable Pakistan to assume other global health responsibilities through means that are affordable and responsive.6
+The National Health Vision (2016–2025) is a result of the Pakistan Vision 2025.4 The National Health Vision (2016-2025) desires to not only meet the sustainable development goals but also enable Pakistan to assume other global health responsibilities through means that are affordable and responsive.5

-The National Health Vision (2016-2025) acknowledges that much development and progress was not be made when health provision was designated to provinces completely.7 One of the key factors that make this health vision progressive is its unified approach while safeguarding the diversity and provincial autonomy for the progress in health.
+The National Health Vision (2016-2025) acknowledges that much development and progress was not made when health provision was designated to provinces completely.6 One of the key factors that make this health vision progressive is its unified approach while safeguarding diversity and provincial autonomy for progress in health.

 Comparing Bangladesh and Pakistan’s Health Policies

-Globally, Pakistan was ranked as 154th out of 192 states of the world in terms of provision as well as the accessibility of quality healthcare facilities, which is way below its South Asian counterparts such as India and Bangladesh who stand in 145th and 133rd position respectively.
+Globally, Pakistan was ranked 154th out of 192 states of the world in terms of provision as well as the accessibility of quality healthcare facilities, which is way below its South Asian counterparts such as India and Bangladesh who stand in 145th and 133rd positions respectively.

 According to Bangladesh’s National Health Accounts report, out-of-pocket payments account for around 64 percent of the total expenditure.
 It currently spends 2.34 percent of its total GDP.
 Since 2007, Bangladesh has received 8% of overall health spending from funding agencies.
 In terms of internal resources, the Global Alliance for Vaccines and Immunization, the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and USAID are the primary external financial organizations for Bangladesh.